 (15) At any place where temporary signs prohibit parking, stopping or standing as long as such signs are in place;

 (16) At any place where official signs or markings prohibit stopping, standing or parking;

 (17) On a street or alley when directed or ordered to proceed by any person or police officer invested by law with authority to direct, control or regulate traffic.

-I have a disability and was issued a handicap placard for my car.
+I have a disability and was issued a disability plate or tag for my car.
 How long can I park at the meters?

 I parked in the 3rd Street Ramp and accidentally paid for the wrong parking spot.
 I received a parking ticket for not paying.
 Can I have my ticket dismissed?